Best cheap smartwatch for Android 2024

 Reasons to avoid

 Honorable mentions: We've already brought up other cheap Amazfit watches to consider, and other rugged watches like the Garmin Instinct 2 are too expensive for this list.
 We also like the T-Rex Pro, though it has an even older health sensor suite, a smaller display, and other downsides.
-If you don't need ruggedness and just want a cheap fitness watch, consider the Polar Pacer or Coros Pace 3.
+If you don't need ruggedness and just want a cheap fitness watch, consider the Polar Pacer or Coros Pace 3 as well.

 Attribute | Quick look | Score |